Currently booking to 19 December 2020

-Broadway: The Last Ship, A Night with Janis Joplin, Breakfast at Tiffany’s, Magic/Bird, The Miracle Worker, In the Heights, Grey Gardens, Lestat, The Glass Menagerie, Bombay Dreams, Hairspray, Neil Simon’s 45 Seconds From Broadway, Footloose, The Scarlet Pimpernel and others.
+Broadway: Hamilton, The Last Ship, A Night with Janis Joplin, Breakfast at Tiffany’s, Magic/Bird, The Miracle Worker, In the Heights, Grey Gardens, Lestat, The Glass Menagerie, Bombay Dreams, Hairspray, Neil Simon’s 45 Seconds from Broadway, Footloose, The Scarlet Pimpernel and others.

-received the Tony Award for Best Musical for Hamilton (Pulitzer Prize winner) and In the Heights.
-Mr. Jacobs has served as a co-producer/investor for numerous Broadway, national and international productions.
+Received the Tony Award for Best Musical for Hamilton (Pulitzer Prize winner) and In the Heights.
+Has served as a co-producer/investor for numerous Broadway, national, and international productions.
 Les Misérables, The Phantom of the Opera, Grand Hotel, Follies, West Side Story, Bengal Tiger and The Last Ship are among his many investments.
 His career began with a multi-product fashion manufacturing and distributing company, which expanded into ventures in the cosmetics and real estate industries.